Italian General Confederation of Labour: Protests of 1968 and Hot Autumn

 After years of approach between the three trade unions, in 1966, the Catholic association ACLI broke with the Christian Democracy, asking for a new season of cooperation with communists.
 1968 opens with a historical success for the workers' movement: the pension reform, obtained after a strong protest in workplaces.
 The general strike proclaimed by the CGIL on 7 March was characterized by massive and unitary participation in all the country.
 The student revolt, launched by the Californian University of Berkeley against the Vietnam War, extended to France, Germany and Italy.
-In Italy, the student struggles were intertwined with the workers' struggles that, in hundreds of factories, invested work organization, contracts, timetables, wage inequalities.
-On 1 May 1968, for the first time after the 1948 break, CGIL, CISL and UIL celebrated the Labor Day together.
+In Italy, the student struggles were intertwined with the workers' struggles that, in hundreds of factories, invested work organization, contracts, timetables, and wage inequalities.
+On 1 May 1968, for the first time after the 1948 break, CGIL, CISL and UIL celebrated Labor Day together.
 Moreover, the 7th National Congress of CGIL in Livorno was attended for the first time by members from CISL and UIL.

 On 21 August 1968, Novella's CGIL not only expressed its clear condemnation against the Soviet invasion of Czechoslovakia, but broke with the World Federation of Trade Unions, the international organization of Marxist-inspired unions.
 Meanwhile, in Italy, the struggles in the South exploded and the Government did not hesitate in repressing them with extreme hardness.
 On 2 December 1968, in Avola, near Siracusa, the police shot the workers who were demonstrating after the end of the negotiations for the renewal of employment contracts, killing two demonstrators.
 On 9 April 1969, near Battipaglia, Campania, the police shot workers who were demonstrating against the probable closure of the local tobacco factory, killing a 19-year-old worker and a young teacher.
-Workers' protest continued in the so-called Hot Autumn (Autunno Caldo), a term used for a series of large strikes in factories and industrial centers of Northern Italy, in which workers demanded better pay and better conditions.
+Workers' protest continued in the so-called Hot Autumn (Autunno Caldo), a term used for a series of large strikes in factories and industrial centres of Northern Italy, in which workers demanded better pay and better conditions.
 In 1969 and 1970 there were over 440 hours of strikes in the region.
 The decrease in the flow of labour migration from Southern Italy had resulted in nearly full employment levels in the northern part of the country.